3scale-qe/3scale-tests/README.md

 `make ./testsuite/tests/apicast/auth/test_basic_auth_user_key.py NAMESPACE=3scale`
  - to run particular test standalone

+### Test Selection, Marks and Custom Arguments

+Selection of tests in the targets described above is based on pytest marks and extra commandline options.
+Marks should be used wisely and reviewed carefully and extra care is required when combining marks on one test.
+For example `pytest.mark.disruptive` on some UI test causes that neither `make ui` nor `make disruptive` without extra option runs such test.
+This danger applies to selections based on the arguments, e.g. `pytest.mark.flaky` is safe to combine with anything, it just doesn't have to be reasonable for every case.

 ### pytest Arguments

 The arguments to pytest can be passed as `flags=` variable:

 `make smoke NAMESPACE=3scale flags=--junitxml=junit.xml`

 ## Run the tests in container